 Congratulations, you’ve decided to go to school.
-Now you need to decide how you are going to pay for your college education.
+Now you need to decide how you are going to pay for your education.
 This page is full of information that can help you determine the types of financial aid available, how to apply for aid, and what you can do to make school more affordable.

 Financial aid is assistance used to pay school costs.
 There are many different types of aid that you can choose from.
 Below is a list of the most common types of aid you could qualify for.*